HarjitSi/MouseDash/ReadMe.md

 ## Known Bugs
 * Once you load a log file in, you cannot load another log file.
 You have to exit the application and restart it.

+# Building MouseDash
+Pull down MouseDash, ZedGraph and MouseControls.
+MouseDash, ZedGraph and MouseControls must be at the same folder level.

+Using Microsoft Visual Studio Community or similar edition, open MouseDash\MouseDash.sln.
+Then, you can build and run it.

 # Mouse Code Snippets
 This is either complete files or pieces of code that run on the mouse that log the data either into RAM or flash.